vdorot/outwave.js/doc/options.md

 ##Styling options

-Most of the styling options are defines as a element generator function.
+Most of the styling options are defined as an element generator function.
 These generators should return a jQuery element object.

 The default generators should be sufficient for most uses.
 Changing the looks of the viewer can be achieved by overriding CSS styles.
 Only redefine the generators if you need different class names or a more complicated element structure.